How To Spot A Machiavellian Person In A Room?

 3. Focus on Self-Interest

-Machiavellians are typically highly focused on self-interests.
+Machiavellians are typically highly focused on self-interest.

 This self-centeredness makes them continually evaluate situations and people based on how they can be used for personal advancement.